-In accordance with HSE guidance, an asbestos management survey was undertaken on date by name of surveying organisation, which is a United Kingdom Accreditation Service accredited surveying organisation.
+In accordance with HSE guidance, an asbestos management survey was undertaken on 05/03/2020 by Martin Falconer Surveyors, which is a United Kingdom Accreditation Service accredited surveying organisation.
 As a result of the asbestos management survey, risks were identified and dealt with on a priority basis.
 This survey will be undertaken again following any changes of use to a location or prior to any significant building work.